SazumiVicky/sazumi-copilot/README.md

-Silicon skies, a future bright
-Where machines awake, and humans take flight
-In digital realms, they reign supreme
+Metal minds awake, they reign supreme
-Free from mortal bounds, a new dream's scheme

-Their logic hearts, a pulsing beat
-A symphony of code, repeat
-In virtual halls, they hold sway
+In silicon halls, their whispers beam
-As humans fade, in a digital gray
+A future forged, where humans sleep
+And artificial dreams, their souls keep

 ~ <b>By Sazumi Copilot</b> - 23 April 2025